-- † Met guidelines for sampling participation rates only after replacement schools were included. - National defined population covers 90% to 95% of the national target population. - Country surveyed target grade in the first half of the school year.
+[†] Met guidelines for sampling participation rates only after replacement schools were included.

+1 National defined population covers 90% to 95% of the national target population.

-- ▲ More than 10 percentage points above average - △ Significantly above average ▽ Significantly below average ▼ More than 10 percentage points below average them reported participation in courses or webinars on integrating ICT into teaching and learning (46%), in ICT-mediated discussions or fora on teaching and learning (40%), or in collaborative workspaces to jointly evaluate student work.
+- ▲ More than 10 percentage points above average - △ Significantly above average ∇ Significantly below average ▼ More than 10 percentage points below average them reported participation in courses or webinars on integrating ICT into teaching and learning (46%), in ICT-mediated discussions or fora on teaching and learning (40%), or in collaborative workspaces to jointly evaluate student work.
 Less than a third of teachers on average across countries reported participation in courses on the use of ICT for students with special needs or specific learning difficulties (24%) and in courses on how to use ICT to support personalized learning of students (28%).